andiosika/andiosika.github.io/_posts/2020-08-13-lda_latent_dirichlet_allocation.markdown

 When you’re reading an article, review, or book, extracting meaning is the point.
 But when you must read thousands and thousands of articles, reviews, or books extracting meaning becomes a bit of a challenge.
 It can be overwhelming to consider extracting and cataloging and tagging topics while reading, especially considering that some words can overlap topics.
 Sometimes words that can help classify a review as a five or one star are useless in telling you what you’re doing right or wrong.

 Enter: **Latent Dirichlet Allocation or LDA**.
-The model takes in a dictionary of words – or all the words used across several documents or in a specific case for my most recent project, customer reviews for the top five health and wellness apps.
+The model takes in a dictionary of words – or all the words used across multiple documents or in my case - thousands of customer reviews for the top five health and wellness apps.
+I wanted to know what people were saying was so great or not so great about these apps after a vistit to  [App Annie](https://www.appannie.com/en/apps/google-play/top/united-states/health-and-fitness/).

 I took ten thousand from each – fifty thousand of the most relevant reviews using [google play scraper](https://pypi.org/project/google-play-scraper/).
-Five and one star reviews were most frequent confirming they were the most insightful of the most relevant.
+Five and one star reviews were most frequent -  this made sense since they were the most insightful of the most relevant.
 I classified content as ‘good’ if it was assigned a 5 star review, ‘bad’ if it was a 1 star review, and ‘neutral’ if it received 2-4 stars and began to dig deeper into the content of ‘good’ and ‘bad’ reviews.
 In each of these classes, I removed adjectives that didn’t tell me much in terms of real product insight like “awesome” or “rubbish” and began some cluster analysis using traditional segmentation using [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to “see” if I could notice trends.
 I struggled.

 KMeans seemed limiting since: